 Evolution has only one true expansion: Flight.
 It does, however, have a handful of standalone titles in the series.
 Evolution the Video Game is based off of the board game released in 2014 under the title Evolution.
 It is unclear whether there are any plans to bring either Flight or the other standalone variants to digital form.

 Evolution the Video Game follows in a long line of very high quality apps developed in house by board game publishers.
 There’s an attention to detail when the people being the physical game make the digital game, and that really shines through here.

 The downsides pretty much all revolve around multiplayer.
 The lack of asynchronous play is a big one and might deter certain players from checking out the game, although plans are in the works to add this feature down the line.
-Pass-and-play falls in the same boat, and is also in the works to be added to the app.
 Aside from that, the app is so well made it’s difficult to find faults.
 The only other potential negatives would simply be those who don’t like the game.
 For all of the polish and streamlining the app does, the game can definitely carry the feeling of “sameness” from time to time.
 You spend most of the game trying not to get eaten by a carnivore and trying to stay fed.
 It’s a fun back-and-forth, but not one with a staggering amount of variety.

 On the plus side, the app is among the most polished out there.
 The redesigning of certain aspects for the digital version are fantastic.
 The app works seamlessly, has a ton of options, and looks fantastic, down to some very minor details that many developers would have overlooked.
 If Evolution is a game you enjoy, the app will certainly hit the spot for you.
 If you’ve been curious about trying Evolution, the app provides a great chance to test it out, including very nice learning tools and a progressing campaign mode to ease you in.
 The highlight of the game, otherwise, are all of the AI options and the smooth online play.